 Rémi Chéno is specialized in ecclesiology, and lated devoted his research to pneumatology and eschatology.
 His works now focus more on (Christian) theology of religions.

-He was nominated the general secretary for IDEO in October 2014.
+He was general secretary for IDEO between October 2014 and December 2020.